Grants and Sponsorships

 - Social Determinants of Health and Wellbeing: Affordable housing, healthy food, living wage jobs, transportation

-Grants, program support and event sponsorships are available to nonprofit organizations primarily serving citizens in the following Oregon counties: Hood River, Wasco, Yamhill, Clackamas, Multnomah, Washington, Clatsop and Jackson, as well as Clark County in Southwest Washington.
+Grants, program support and event sponsorships are available to nonprofit organizations primarily serving citizens in the following Oregon counties: Hood River, Clatsop, Portland Service Area (Clackamas, Multnomah, Washington Counties), Jackson, and Yamhill Service Area (Yamhill County).
 These organizations should promote health or contribute to the determinants of health.

 Email us with any questions.
 Our goal is to respond to all inquiries within 45-60 days.